SiliconLabs/simplicity_sdk/README.md

 - Ultra-low power consumption
 - Strong network reliability

-Silicon Labs also helps future-proof your devices with over-the-air software and security updates, helping to minimize maintenance cost and improve your end user product experience!
+Silicon Labs also helps future-proof your devices with over-the-air software and security updates, helping to minimize maintenance cost and improve your end user product experience.

 ## Announcements

-On December 13th, 2023, the git LFS server changed and enabled a bandwidth quota based on your IP address.
-Go [here](https://github.com/SiliconLabs/.github) for more information on how to resolve issues related to these changes.
+The 2025.6.0 release of the Simplicity SDK includes several PDF documents and release notes migrated to Markdown hosted on [docs.silabs.com](https://docs.silabs.com).

 ## Licensing